-To the Administrator of the U. S. Steel Tubular Services Savings Plan
+To the Administrator of the United States Steel Corporation Savings Fund Plan for Salaried Employees

-In our opinion, the accompanying statements of net assets available for benefits and the related statements of changes in net assets available for benefits present fairly, in all material respects, the net assets available for benefits of the U. S. Steel Tubular Services Savings Plan (the "Plan") at December 31, 2015 and 2014, and the changes in net assets available for benefits for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying statements of net assets available for benefits and the related statements of changes in net assets available for benefits present fairly, in all material respects, the net assets available for benefits of the United States Steel Corporation Savings Fund Plan for Salaried Employees (the "Plan") at December 31, 2015 and 2014, and the changes in net assets available for benefits for the years then ended in conformity with accounting principles generally accepted in the United States of America.
 These financial statements are the responsibility of the Plan's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.
 We conducted our audits of these statements in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-The supplemental Schedule H, line 4i - Schedule of Assets (Held at End of Year) at December 31, 2015, and Schedule H, line 4j - Schedule of Reportable Transactions for the year ended December 31, 2015, have been subjected to audit procedures performed in conjunction with the audit of the Plan's financial statements.
-The supplemental schedules are the responsibility of the Plan's management.
-Our audit procedures included determining whether the supplemental schedules reconcile to the financial statements or the underlying accounting and other records, as applicable, and performing procedures to test the completeness and accuracy of the information presented in the supplemental schedules.
-In forming our opinion on the supplemental schedules, we evaluated whether the supplemental schedules, including their form and content, are presented in conformity with the Department of Labor's Rules and Regulations for Reporting and Disclosure under the Employee Retirement Income Security Act of 1974.
-In our our opinion, the Schedule H, line 4j - Schedule of Assets (Held at End of Year) at December 31, 2015, and Schedule H, line 4j - Schedule of Reportable Transactions for the year ended December 31, 2015, are fairly stated, in all material respects, in relation to the financial statements as a whole.
+The supplemental Schedule H, line 4i - Schedule of Assets (Held at End of Year) at December 31, 2015, has been subjected to audit procedures performed in conjunction with the audit of the Plan's financial statements.
+The supplemental schedule is the responsibility of the Plan's management.
+Our audit procedures included determining whether the supplemental schedule reconciles to the financial statements or the underlying accounting and other records, as applicable, and performing procedures to test the completeness and accuracy of the information presented in the supplemental schedule.
+In forming our opinion on the supplemental schedule, we evaluated whether the supplemental schedule, including its form and content, is presented in conformity with the Department of Labor's Rules and Regulations for Reporting and Disclosure under the Employee Retirement Income Security Act of 1974.
+In our opinion, the Schedule H, line 4i - Schedule of Assets (Held at End of Year) at December 31, 2015, is fairly stated, in all material respects, in relation to the financial statements as a whole.